When should I arrive on campus?

 There are kitchenettes available in many of the residence halls and students have the opportunity to cook for themselves if they would like.
 Despite the availability of the kitchenettes, students are still required to contract for a meal plan with dining services.

-Information technology provides the opportunity for all students to connect to the SLU network in campus housing.
+Information technology provides the opportunity for all students to connect to Wifi through the SLU network in campus housing.
 Each student will also be provided with an email and network account.

 May I bring a car to campus?